Module Catalogue 2025/26

 Teaching Rationale And Relationship

 Lectures provide an overview of contextual and critical debates, either for specific texts or for the period more generally.
 Structured guided learning and small-group teaching offer the opportunity to link these debates to detailed engagement with the texts.
 Independent study, both alone and in peer study groups, is essential to equip students to engage with other learning methods.
-Workshops supplement students' understanding of specific texts and provide additional opportunities to hone academic skills necessary for the module assessment.
+Workshops provide additional information about the module assessments and opportunities to hone the requisite academic skills to succeed in them.

 Reading Lists